wenxpan/word-puzzle/README.md

 # WenxuanPan_T1A3

-## Links (R2)
+## Links (R4)

 - [Github repo](https://github.com/wenxuan-pan/WenxuanPan_T1A3)
+- Walkthrough Video

+The order of sections in this document are mostly based on the rubrics of T1A3 assignment.

+For an overview and installation guide of this application, jump to section - [Help Documentation (R8)](#help-documentation-r8).

 ## References (R3)

+- [Wordle - New York Times](https://www.nytimes.com/games/wordle/index.html): This project takes inspiration and extends from the popular word game Wordle.
 - [rich - Pypi](https://pypi.org/project/rich/) - I used this python library to render colored and styled text.
 - [pyspellchecker - Pypi](https://pypi.org/project/pyspellchecker/) - I used this python library to check spelling of user input.
 - I referred to the following text files to generate word lists:
-  - [The Stanford GraphBase: A Platform for Combinatorial Computing](https://www-cs-faculty.stanford.edu/~knuth/sgb.html): I used this to generate two lists with 5-letter words.
+  - [The Stanford GraphBase: A Platform for Combinatorial Computing](https://www-cs-faculty.stanford.edu/~knuth/sgb.html): I used this to generate the two lists with 5-letter words.
   - [common-7-letter-words - Github](https://github.com/powerlanguage/word-lists/blob/master/common-7-letter-words.txt)
-  - [google-profanity-words - Github](https://github.com/coffee-and-fun/google-profanity-words): I used this list to filter out inappropriate words in the 5-letter-word list
+  - [google-profanity-words - Github](https://github.com/coffee-and-fun/google-profanity-words): I used this list to filter out inappropriate words in the 5-letter-word lists
-  - [Wordle - New York Times](https://www.nytimes.com/games/wordle/index.html): This project takes inspiration and extends from the popular word game Wordle.
 - [A Python Wordle Clone - Practice Python](https://www.practicepython.org/blog/2022/02/12/wordle.html): I referred to the codes in this webpage to develop my function to compare two words
 - [Text to ASCII Art Generator - patorjk](http://patorjk.com/software/taag/): I used this link to generate the ascii art for my title

 ## Style guide (R5)

 Identify any code style guide or styling conventions that the application will adhere to.

+The development of this application adheres to the [PEP 8 Style Guide](https://peps.python.org/pep-0008/) and [PEP 257 Docstring Conventions](https://peps.python.org/pep-0257/).
+In particular, the following conventions are followed:

+- Maximum 79 characters per lines of code, 72 characters per lines of comments and docstrings.Implied line continuation inside parentheses are mainly used to break down longer codes and strings.
+- Double quote characters are used for strings
+- Docstrings and comments are used to explain modules, functions, classes and methods after the `def` line.
+-

 ## Features (R6)